SupeRuier/awesome-active-learning/AL_problem.md

   - Classification
   - Regression

-We address that the first two dimensions are the most basic.
 According to scenarios and tasks, almost all the AL works could be divided into the following sub-problem settings.

 |                | Pool-based                     | Stream-based         | Query synthesis |